Color Quantization and Color Palettes

 Color Quantization

-Color Quantization is a process that reduces the number of distinct colors used in an image (based on a specified or automatically-found color palette) without greatly affecting image quality.
-A quantized image contains fewer colors and results in a smaller file size when compared to the original image, while keeping the visual essence of the original true-colored image intact.
+Color Quantization reduces the number of distinct colors used in an image (based on a specified or automatically-found color palette) without significantly affecting image quality.
+A quantized image contains fewer colors and results in a smaller file size than the original image while keeping the visual essence of the original true-colored image intact.
 Color quantization is a lossy process.

 Color Palettes

 When creating an indexed image using DynamicPDF Rasterizer, the number of distinct colors is reduced to 256 or less.
-You reduce your document's colors to 256 by using one of the predefined color palettes (Web or Windows Palette), a custom palette (User Palette), or by using an algorithm to automatically determine the palette (Auto Palette).
+Reduce your document's colors to 256 by using one of the predefined color palettes (Web or Windows Palette), a custom palette (User Palette), or by using an algorithm to determine the palette (Auto Palette) automatically.

 Web Palette

-The web palette contains 216 web safe colors .
-You can use this palette to create images guaranteed to display in any web page.
-These 216 colors are recognized by all web browsers and operating systems, ensuring these colors look similarly in any browser.
+The web palette contains 216 web-safe colors.
+Use this palette to create images guaranteed to display on any web page.
+These 216 colors are recognized by all web browsers and operating systems, ensuring these colors look similar in any browser.

 Windows Palette